lukasmwerk/skills/README.md

 The structure of this repo is essentially a documentation of my development, with some links and resources, notes and personal thoughts and plans.

 ## Skills Overview
-*Only includes the most relevant skills*\
+*Only includes the most relevant skills*
 - *Know the Basics = I am familiar with the mindset and paradigms, and could learn pretty quickly*
 - *Studied It = Have read books, docs, code, and possibly written limited code to practice concepts*
 - *Used It = I have used it in projects and could write quality code in a professional context, without advanced features and tricks*
-- *Experienced = I am confident using this professionally pretty much off the bat*
+- *Experienced = I am confident using this professionally pretty much off the bat, at minimum in a junior role*

 ### Languages
 | _Language_ | Know the Basics | Studied It | Used It | Experienced/Fluent | Notes |